 Use the find out more form below to get in contact with us to discuss your bulk SMS requirements.

-How to send SMS
+How to send bulk SMS

 SMS can be sent programmatically from an application using SMS APIs and libraries or SDKs, by using an SMS text messaging add-on or extension to software (e.g. Microsoft Excel), by using an application with in-built SMS text messaging capability or by using a SaaS (software-as-a-service) application through your web browser (e.g. web SMS portal such as the Melrose Labs webSMS).
-An example of a SaaS application for sending bulk SMS for marketing purposes is the Melrose Labs Campaign Solo service for SMS text marketing.
+An example of a SaaS application that is a bulk SMS sender for marketing purposes is the Melrose Labs Campaign Solo service for SMS text marketing.
 Programming or scripting languages such as Python, PHP, Node.js, Go and others can be used to send and receive SMS with SMS APIs such as SMPP and REST.

 How bulk SMS works